 Diet Tips for Digestive Health

-Here are some simple changes that can improve your diet and help relieve constipation:
+Simple changes can improve your diet and help relieve constipation:

 Ease Constipation With Exercise

 - Short on time?
-Break up activity throughout the day -- three 10-minute walks count just as much as one 30-minute workout.
+Break up activity throughout the day -- three 10-minute walks count as much as one 30-minute workout.